aspnet/Blazor.Docs/docs/tutorials/build-your-first-blazor-app.md

     }
     ```

-1. Build and rerun the app from within Visual Studio by pressing **Ctrl-F5** to see the changes.
+1. Refresh the counter page in the browser to see the changes.

     ![Exciting counter](https://user-images.githubusercontent.com/1874516/38230870-efe5b4cc-36c4-11e8-9bbf-e1f51b451833.png)